hasura/graphql-engine/docs/graphql/manual/schema/relationships/database-modelling/many-to-many.rst

 .. note::

-  **We do not recommend this** flattening pattern of modelling as this introduces the extra overhead of managing permissions and relationships on the newly created views. e.g. You cannot query for the author of the nested articles without setting up a new relationship to ``author`` table from the ``tag_articles_view``
+  **We do not recommend this** flattening pattern of modelling as this introduces an additional overhead of managing permissions and relationships on the newly created views. e.g. You cannot query for the author of the nested articles without setting up a new relationship to ``author`` table from the ``tag_articles_view``

   In our opinion, the cons seem to outweigh the pros of this approach.